 SER-262 (SER-262-001 STUDY)

-SER-262-001 is an ongoing Phase 1b clinical study evaluating the safety, tolerability and effectiveness of SER-262 versus placebo in adults diagnosed with their first episode of Clostridium difficile infection (CDI) following standard-of-care antibiotics to treat CDI.
+SER-262-001 is a Phase 1b clinical study evaluating the safety, tolerability and effectiveness of SER-262 versus placebo in adults diagnosed with their first episode of Clostridium difficile infection (CDI) following standard-of-care antibiotics to treat CDI.
 The study is currently enrolling at sites in the United States.
 This study is a Phase 1b study because SER-262 is being evaluated in patients diagnosed with CDI rather than in healthy adults.
 The full name of the study is: “A Phase 1b Randomized, Double-Blind, Placebo-Controlled, Ascending Single Dose Study to Evaluate the Safety, Tolerability and Efficacy of SER-262 in Adults with Primary Clostridium difficile Infection (CDI) to Prevent Recurrence”

 About Clostridium difficile